OthankQ/100-days-of-code/r1-log.md

 ### R1D44
 Learned about how JS syntax parser works at certain conditions.
 Also learned about Immediately Invoked Function Expression(IIFE) and why it works the way it does!
 Took a look inside the V8 engine and its concept before learning Node!

+### R1D45
+Today I learned about closure in JS I also learned what Node consists of and things JS needs to manage a server!